 Remember the New Guy: Happens in the second and third games as we learn more about Nate's contacts with various people.
 His history with Chloe, Harry, and Charlie aren't elaborated on, but they do appear to have at least some backstory together, given the way they talk.
 His meeting with Chloe and an earlier job with Harry are shown in the comic books.

-Roaring Rampage of Rescue: Occurs in all three PS3 games.
+Roaring Rampage of Rescue: Occurs in all three PS3 games and the Vita game.
 The first has Nate battle through hoardes of zombies and soldiers to rescue an injured Elena; the second has Nate board a train and fight dozens of soldiers and a helicopter (again, TWICE) to rescue Chloe; the third has Nate rampage through an airfield and finally stow away on a plane to rescue Sully.
+Golden Abyss has Nate rampage through tons of soldiers and mercenaries to rescue Chase.

 At the end of the Borneo level, when Sully and Nate have to jump off a cliff to escape, Sully tells him: "After you, Butch."
 They both jump off the cliff into the water below, mirroring a famous scene from that movie.
 Nate even says, "Oh shiiiiiit!"